-Note. - Aerodrome warnings related to the occurrence or expected occurrence of tsunami are not required where a national public safety plan for tsunami is integrated with the "at risk" aerodrome concerned.
+Note.- Aerodrome warnings related to the occurrence or expected occurrence of tsunami are not required where a national public safety plan for tsunami is integrated with the "at risk" aerodrome concerned.

-5.1.4 The use of text additional to the abbreviations listed in the template in Table A6-2 should be kept to a minimum.
+5.1.4 It is recommended that the use of text additional to the abbreviations listed in the template in Table A6-2 should be kept to a minimum.
 The additional text should be prepared in abbreviated plain language using approved ICAO abbreviations and numerical values.
 If no ICAO approved abbreviations are available, English plain language text should be used.

-5.2 Quantitative Criteria for Aerodrome Warnings
+5.2 Quantitative criteria for aerodrome warnings

-When quantitative criteria are necessary for the issue of aerodrome warnings covering, for example, the expected maximum wind speed, the criteria used should be as agreed between the aerodrome meteorological office and the users concerned.
+It is recommended that when quantitative criteria are necessary for the issue of aerodrome warnings covering, for example, the expected maximum wind speed or the expected total snowfall, the criteria used should be as agreed between the aerodrome meteorological office and the users concerned.